Which of the following is an example of an acquired trait? | Channels for Pearson+

 1

 Understand the difference between inherited and acquired traits.
-Inherited traits are passed down from parents to offspring through genes, while acquired traits are characteristics that an organism develops after birth due to environmental influences or personal experiences.
+Inherited traits are passed down genetically from parents to offspring, such as blood type and eye color.
+Acquired traits are developed or learned through interaction with the environment or through personal experiences.

+Identify the traits listed in the problem: blood type, eye color, ability to play the piano, and height.

-Consider the examples given: blood type, number of fingers, and eye color.
-These are all inherited traits because they are determined by the genetic information passed from parents to offspring.
+Determine which traits are inherited.
+Blood type and eye color are inherited traits because they are determined by genes passed from parents to offspring.

-Identify the example that does not fit the pattern of inherited traits.
-A scar from an injury is not determined by genetic information but rather by an external event or experience.

-Recognize that acquired traits, like a scar, are not passed down to the next generation because they do not alter the genetic code of the individual.
+Consider the trait 'ability to play the piano.'
+This is an acquired trait because it is learned through practice and experience, not inherited genetically.

+Height can be influenced by both genetics and environmental factors, such as nutrition.
+However, it is primarily considered an inherited trait because genetic factors play a significant role in determining an individual's height.

 Watch next

-Master Adaptation Improves Fitness with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Dominant vs. Recessive Alleles with a bite sized video explanation from Jason Amores SumpterStart learning

 Related Videos